Weakened typhoon leaves two dead, heads north from Okinawa to main Japan islands

 Some 30 people were injured, mainly from falls, but none of the injuries was life-threatening.
 Television footage showed a collapsed building and flooded streets in Okinawa.

 Neoguri was moving north across the East China Sea at 20 kph as of 9 a.m.
-(2000 ET), with sustained winds of 126 kph.
+(0000 GMT), with sustained winds of 126 kph.
 It was expected to draw near Kyushu on Thursday morning before moving east along the main island of Honshu.

 "This typhoon has very active rain clouds and this will continue as it moves east over areas that have already been hit by downpours as part of the rainy season," said a JMA official.